mercury1o1/mercury1o1.github.io/_pages/about.md

 I am currently pursuing a Master's degree in International Communication at Nanjing University.
 And have a Bachelor's degree in Journalism from Shaanxi Normal University.

-Interests in history, astronomy, games, novels .etc; Rank A in cs2 in 5e;Anime expert(?) (others said,I don't admit that);
+Interests in history, astronomy, games, novels .etc; Rank A in cs2 in 5e;Anime expert(?) (others said,I don't admit that);<--don't konw what should be written here.sad.

 Wechat number: no data; Sina Weibo: 404 not found; WeChat official account: